-Professional Engineers are exempt from the
+Professional Engineers are Exempt

 Many people call a contractor for a "free" estimate when a problem is suspected.
 This seems to save the expense of retaining an Engineer.
 However, many contractors have limited expertise outside their field.
 For example, a carpenter may have very limited experience with electrical and plumbing issues.
 Moreover, there is a conflict of interest on the part of the contractor giving you the "free" estimate.
 A contractor who finds work benefits financially.
 As a result, you may pay for unneeded repairs.

-How a consultation by a Professional Engineer helps you
+How a Consultation by a

 There are multiple issues about which an Professional Engineer's professional advise can help you.
 Examples include: